 System.IO Namespace in C#

-In C#, The System.IO namespace contains the required classes which are used to handle the input and output streams and also provide information about file and directory structure.
+In C#, The System.IO namespace contains the required classes used to handle the input and output streams and provide information about file and directory structure.
 The parent class of file processing is Stream.
-Stream is an abstract class, which is used as the parent of the classes that actually implement the necessary operations.
+Stream is an abstract class used as the parent of the classes that implement the necessary operations.

 Please have a look at the below image which shows the file handling class hierarchy in C#.

-Note: The FileIno, DirectoryInfo, and DriveInfo classes have instance methods.
+Note: The FileInfo, DirectoryInfo, and DriveInfo classes have instance methods.
 File, Directory, and Path classes have static methods.
 The following table describes commonly used classes in the System.IO namespace.